kaneeza-batool/leetcode-java-solutions/README.md

 # 🚀 LeetCode Java Solutions

 This repository contains my daily practice of solving LeetCode problems using **Java**.
-Problems are organized by topic, with clean and readable solutions
+Problems are organized by topic, with clean and readable solutions.

 ---